phi161/phi161.github.io/_bookmarks/architecture.markdown

 ### Dependency Injection

+* **2021.12** [Lightweight dependency injection and unit testing using async functions](https://www.swiftbysundell.com/articles/dependency-injection-and-unit-testing-using-async-await/) What if we could actually make our code fully testable in a way that doesn’t require us to introduce any new protocols, mocking types, or complicated abstractions?
+Let’s explore how we could make use of Swift’s new `async/await` capabilities to make that happen.
 * **2021.07** [Resolver for iOS Dependency Injection: Getting Started](https://www.raywenderlich.com/22203552-resolver-for-ios-dependency-injection-getting-started)
 * **2020.04** [Dependency Injection via Property Wrappers](https://www.kiloloco.com/articles/004-dependency-injection-via-property-wrappers/)
 * **2019.12** [Practical Dependency Inversion in Swift](https://medium.com/flawless-app-stories/practical-dependency-inversion-in-swift-1c1142161a8)